The Big Boss: Critical reception

 The Big Boss received mixed reviews from critics upon release.
-From the South China Morning Post during the film's original Hong Kong run: "This is probably the biggest thing to hit the Mandarin film business since the invention of fake blood ...
+The South China Morning Post during the film's original Hong Kong run said that "This is probably the biggest thing to hit the Mandarin film business since the invention of fake blood ...
 Every cinema showing this film is packed to the fire exits."
 In a positive review for Singapore newspaper The Straits Times, Arthur Richards wrote, "It is a delightful study of Chinese martial arts mixed with karate and lightning kicks, Western-style ...
 An acceptable thriller of the James Bond calibre."

 Conversely, a negative review by Edgar Koh had appeared in another Singapore newspaper, New Nation, a few days earlier: "Bruce Lee is certainly skilled in his job, not as an actor but as an exponent of his particular brand of fighting with fists and legs ...
 There are the stereotype good and bad, and the by now redundant theme of revenge.
 On top of this, it doesn't flow smoothly; the emotional mood, shallow though it is, is sometimes left out on a limb."

-Reviews were also mixed when the film was released (as Fists of Fury) in the US in spring 1973.
+Reviews were also mixed when the film was released (as Fists of Fury) in the U.S. in spring 1973.
 J. Oliver Prescott of the Tampa Bay Times wrote, "Bruce Lee is the fastest foot in the East ...
 Now back in Hong Kong, he has become the hottest international movie star since Clint Eastwood.
-Unlike Eastwood’s anti-hero, Bruce Lee is giving the American audiences what they apparently want now: a hero.
+Unlike Eastwood's anti-hero, Bruce Lee is giving the American audiences what they apparently want now: a hero.
 Lee is Rex Allen, Lash Larue, Tom Mix, Roy Rogers and Gene Autry all rolled into one ...
 The characters are certainly simple: these are just plain Chinese country folk whose little disagreements develop overnight into Oriental rumbles equivalent to the Sharks and Jets in West Side Story."

 Vincent Canby of The New York Times wrote, "Kung fu movies began as a local phenomenon in Hong Kong a couple of years ago.
-The two I’ve just seen, Fists of Fury (a.k.a.
+The two I've just seen, Fists of Fury (a.k.a.
 The Big Boss) and Deep Thrust (a.k.a.
 Lady Whirlwind), make the worst Italian Westerns look like the most solemn and noble achievements of the early Soviet cinema."
 Variety stated, "Despite the silly plot, dreadful supporting cast and prim morality (or perhaps because of them), Fists of Fury is sometimes entertaining, with most of the credit due to Lee."

-On review aggregator Rotten Tomatoes, the film holds a score of 69% based on 16 reviews, with an average rating of 6.1/10.
+On review aggregator Rotten Tomatoes, the film holds a score of 65% based on 17 reviews, with an average rating of 6.1/10.